mbabynames search ✿

 Catherine Dawn

-"noble and strong" (Catherine) meets "daybreak" (Dawn).
+"pure" (Catherine) meets "daybreak" (Dawn).
 The combination reads as complete.
 Neither name overshadows the other.
 Dawn (1 syllable) provides a firm close after the longer Catherine.

 Catherine Kate